J-E-Foster/Megjalomondors-Revenje/README.md

 ## How does it work?

-Install Python and Pygame, run program, and play.
+Install Python and Pygame, run program, and play!
-* The user presses arrow keys for up, down, left, right, and space for shoot.
+* Arrow keys = up, down, left, right, and spacebar = shoot.
 * Enemy and prize objects move across the screen from the right.
 * Player starts with 3 lives.
 Lives are lost when touching emeny objects.
 If lives = 0, game over.    	-Points are gained by shooting enemies.
 * Lives are gained by touching reward objects.